• Skip to Content

 AJ 010 Introduction to Administration Of Justice 3 Units

-Students examine U.S. law enforcement, the courts, and corrections in terms of history, crime measurements, responses to crime, and the role of the justice system in a pluralistic society.
-The responsibility of criminal justice personnel, legal process, and the structure and function of law enforcement, the courts, and corrections are examined.
-Students also explore origins and development of criminal law, crime causation, affirmative defenses, and sentencing and incarceration concepts.
+Students examine U.S. law enforcement, the courts, and corrections, including history, crime measures, legal praxis, and the role of the justice system in a pluralistic society.
+The responsibility of criminal justice personnel, the legal process, and the structure and function of law enforcement, the courts, and corrections, with an emphasis on the development of criminal law, crime causation, affirmative defenses, and sentencing and incarceration are examined.
 (C-ID AJ 110)

 Lecture Hours: 3 Lab Hours: None Repeatable: No Grading: L